orta/robb.is/_posts/2015-02-06-beyond-uxkit.md

 (Facebook's [AsyncDisplayKit] demonstrates some of the performance gains that can be made by offloading UI calculations to the background.)

-An inert representation of your entire view hierarchy is much easier to persist than an a tree of `UIView`s.
+An inert representation of your entire view hierarchy is also much easier to persist than an a tree of `UIView`s.
 When was the last time you implemented `-[UXView initWithCoder:]`?
 Imagine iOS simply restoring the last view hierarchy on app  start.

 Similarly, such a serialization format could be written directly.
 I'm not the world's biggest fan of JavaScript, but I'd prefer merging a [JSX] file over a nib file any day of the week.

-If it is completely encapsulated, [hot-swapping] your layout code suddenly feasible.
+If it is completely encapsulated, [hot-swapping] your layout code suddenly becomes feasible.
 Every modern browser ships developer tools that beat Interface Inspector and Reveal single-handedly.
 Imagine being able to attach Interface Builder to your running app, [restructuring it on the fly while all data is being preserved][hot-loader].

 And that's only the beginning.
-Even [impressive touch interactions][slalom] can be described in in a few lines of declarative constraints.
+Even [impressive touch interactions][slalom] can be described in only a few lines of declarative constraints.

 ### Only Apple can do this